shakeel-faiz/FF/11Nov-24/N05-bib.md

 When working with LaTeX documents, researchers and academics use BIB files to organize their references in standardized and machine-readable format; the BIB file is referenced in LaTeX document and citation commands within document are used to pull in and format citations according to specified bibliography style.

-LaTeX compilers, such as MiKTeX or TeXworks, process both LaTeX document (.TEX) and associated BIB file to generate a fully formatted document with citations and bibliography.
-This separation of content and formatting enhances efficiency and consistency of document preparation, particularly in academic and scientific writing where accurate and standardized citations are crucial.
+LaTeX compilers, such as MiKTeX or TeXworks, process both LaTeX document (.TEX) and associated BIB file to generate a fully formatted document with citations and bibliography; this separation of content and formatting enhances efficiency and consistency of document preparation, particularly in academic and scientific writing where accurate and standardized citations are crucial.

 ## Example of BibTeX entry